MineboxOS/minebox/sia/README.md

   If that speed continues over 24 h, that makes ~1.5 GB/day.
 * TODO: Report when finished (via email?)
 * TODO: Should we also check allowance before uploading?
-* TODO: Delete files from older backups when we are done.
-* TODO: Set metadata upload to real Minebox metadata service/API (and include authentication).

 ## Unlocking wallet